Gelfand-Tsetlin algebras and cohomology rings of Laumon spaces: Introduction

 \subsection{Acknowledgments}

 This note is a result of discussions with many people.
 In particular, the ``restricted'' correspondences $\ul{\fE}{}_{\ul{d},\alpha_{ij}}, \CE^0_{\ul{d},\alpha_{ij}}, \CE^\infty_{\ul{d},\alpha_{ij}}$ (see~\ref{kuzn},~\ref{if}) and the action of $U(\fgl_n)\ltimes\BC[\fgl_n]$ on nonequivariant cohomology of $\bigsqcup_{\ul{d}}\CQ_{\ul{d}}$ were introduced by A.~Kuznetsov in 1998.
 The idea to consider the action of correspondences on the equivariant cohomology of Laumon spaces was proposed by V.~Schechtman in 1997.
 I.~F. would like to thank A.~Licata and A.~Marian for many useful discussions of representation theory based on Laumon's spaces.
 In fact, some of the calculations associated with the double $\fgl_n$ action of Section~\ref{GLS} were carried out independently by A.~Licata and A.~Marian, also in a nonequivariant setting.
 Furthermore, we learnt from A.~Marian that the Chern classes of the tautological bundles generate the cohomology ring of $\fQ_{\ul{d}}$.
 A.~I.~Molev provided us with references on Gelfand-Tsetlin bases.
 Above all, our interest in quantum cohomology of Laumon spaces was inspired by R.~Bezrukavnikov, A.~Braverman, A.~Negut, A.~Okounkov and V.~Toledano Laredo during the beautiful special year 2007/2008 at IAS organized by R.~Bezrukavnikov.
 We are deeply grateful to all of them.
 Finally, we are obliged to A.~Tsymbaliuk for the careful reading of the first version of our note and spotting several mistakes.
 B.~F. was partially supported by the grants RFBR 05-01-01007, RFBR 05-01-01934, and NSh-6358.2006.2.
 I.~F. was supported by the NSF grant DMS-0457444.
-M.~F. was partially supported by the Oswald Veblen Fund, RFBR grant 09-01-00242 and the Science Foundation of the SU-HSE award No.09-08-0008.
-The work of L.~R. was partially supported by RFBR grants 07-01-92214-CNRSL-a and 05-01-02805-CNRSL-a.
+M.~F. was partially supported by the Oswald Veblen Fund, RFBR grant 09-01-00242, the Science Foundation of the SU-HSE awards No.T3-62.0 and 10-09-0015, and the Ministry of Education and Science of Russian Federation, grant No. 2010-1.3.1-111-017-029.
+The work of L.~R. was partially supported by RFBR grants 07-01-92214-CNRSL-a, 05-01-02805-CNRSL-a, 09-01-00242, the Science Foundation of the SU-HSE awards No.T3-62.0 and 10-09-0015, and the Ministry of Education and Science of Russian Federation, grant No. 2010-1.3.1-111-017-029.
 He gratefully acknowledges the support from Deligne 2004 Balzan prize in mathematics.